 FARMING 4 HUNGER

-Two to three times a year volunteers go to Serenity Farms in Benedict to harvest, pack, and distribute fresh produce to local food banks.
+Twice a year we go to Serenity Farms in Benedict to harvest, pack, and distribute fresh produce to local food banks.

 OUR PLACE SOUP KITCHEN